 - Formulate effective strategies for motivating research teams and helping to ensure high achievement among all individuals on them.

-Bachelor’s Degree in social sciences, sciences, or related field, plus three years’ related experience, or equivalent combination of education and experience.
+Bachelor’s degree in social sciences, sciences, or related field plus three years’ related experience, or equivalent combination of education and experience.

 - Must exhibit strong desire and ability to learn new intellectual content across different disciplines in a timely fashion.
-Demonstrated experience or interest in global health a plus.

 - Demonstrated management experience required; supervisory experience a plus.